Random Abstract Cell Complexes: Theoretical Considerations

 \subsection{Theoretical Limitations}

-Before investigating the accuracy of our estimation approach in practice, we consider some theoretical limitations of spanning-tree-based cycle sampling.

-To this end, let us consider the complete graph $K_n$, on which the prior estimation of the number of cycles $\apri N_l$ and our approximated occurence probability $\appr{\rho}_c$ are exact.
-Overall, longer cycles are less frequently induced by a spanning tree (compare \cref{fig:count:full}), since the probability of any cycle being induced converges faster to zero than the number of possible cycles grows.
-As we will see later, this also holds for smaller values of $p$.
+Aside from the accuracy of our approximation, our approach is also limited by properties of uniform spanning trees.
+To illustrate this, let us consider the complete graph $K_n$.
+On $K_n$, the prior estimation of the number of cycles $\apri N_l$ and our approximated occurence probability $\appr{\rho}_c$ are exact.
+Overall, longer cycles are less frequently induced by a spanning tree (compare \cref{fig:count:full}) despite being more numerous.
+In other words, longest paths on a uniform spanning tree are, with high probability, much shorter than the longest cycles on the graph.
+To a lesser extent, this also holds for ER-graphs (cf. \cref{fig:count:er}).

 Overcoming this would require an impractically large number of samples.
 In the worst case, the expected number of sampled cells $c$ with length $l=n$ in one spanning tree is:

 In other words, we would need to sample $\frac{1}{N_l\rho_c} \approx 2.2\cdot 10^{34}$ spanning trees to get a single cycle for $n=l=100$ in expectation.